-This document is a Draft Project Assessment Report (DPAR) requesting stakeholders' submissions for credible options to address the identified need in Evoenergy's network.
 Under the Regulatory Investment Test for Distribution (RIT-D) process, Evoenergy is required to consider all credible network and non-network options to meet future electricity demand.
 The RIT-D process involves the following key stages:

-Stage 1: Screen for non-network options and publish a NNOR

-Stage 2: Undertake consultation on non-network options

-Stage 3: Assess credible options

-Stage 4: Publish draft project assessment (this report) and undertake consultation on the preferred option

-Stage 5: Publish the final project assessment report.
+- Stage 1: Screen for non-network options and publish a NNOR - Stage 2: Undertake consultation on non-network options - Stage 3: Assessment of credible options - Stage 4: Publish draft project assessment and undertake consultation on the preferred option - Stage 5: Publish the final project assessment report (this report).

-This report is the fourth stage of the consultation process in the application of the RIT-D on credible options to address the identified need for this study area.
-The report includes background information about the limitations in this area, highlights the identified need, outlines credible network options, provides the requirements that a non-network proponent would need to meet and specifies the process for interested stakeholder submissions.
+This report is the fifth and final stage of the RIT-D process to address the identified need for this study area.
+This report outlines the need for the proposed investment, the description of submissions received to the NNOR, and assessment of non-network options to resolve the identified need and results, and the recommendation on the preferred option to progress.
+This report identifies that no submissions were received on the DPAR (and therefore that no material changes from the DPAR are proposed).

-Evoenergy has developed this DPAR in accordance with the requirements of Clause 5.17.4 of the National Electricity Rules (NER).
+The FPAR further ensures that stakeholders are informed of the preferred option to proceed with Network augmentation.
+Evoenergy has developed this FPAR in accordance with the requirements of Clause 5.17.4 of the National Electricity Rules (NER).